shanep/cs208-p1-starter/README.md

 We are going to make a few small modifications to the starter code and then make sure we can use the built in debugger for VSCode!
-Generally speaking it doesn't make much sense to single step through your HTML or CSS code, but any Javascript code can be debugged just like any other programming language.
+Generally speaking it doesn't make much sense to single step through your HTML or CSS code, but Javascript code can be debugged just like any other programming language.

 * First, modify the loaded function as shown below.